chalko/ksk/README.md

 ### Create Primary

-WARN:This must be done from a airgapped system with a reliable OS
+WARN:This must be done from an airgapped system with a reliable OS

 * insert KSK drive